-All comparable projects used for the rent determination must be located in the PMA.
+All comparable projects used for the rent determination and rent comparability grid must be in the PMA.

 All LIHTC projects located in the PMA must be identified and considered in the market study analysis.
-If a market study provider wants to not use a LIHTC property in the PMA as a comparable property the analyst shall explain to IFA's satisfaction why the project was not surveyed or considered in the analysis.
+If a market study provider does not want to use a LIHTC property located in the PMA as a comparable property, the analyst shall explain to IFA's satisfaction why the project was not surveyed or considered in the analysis.
 When a survey is done, if LIHTC properties have not been responsive, the market analyst may notify IFA via email at housingtaxcredits@iowafinance.com.